A strange perception of the spring

 (c) Thomas Hardy

 The spring has come.
-It sprang like a witch on the broom, laughing, etching its mark on everything and everybody.
-It seems even, that it hides something carnal and carnivorous , promissing hot summer heat.
-It hisses, imping feathers into bare poor wings of human hearts, still it ghoulishly digs into the minds, poisoning and intoxicating them...
-Everything is of sweet, bitter, rotten, earthy scent...
-Nothing is fresh, cool and sparkling.
+It sprang like a witch on a broom—laughing, etching its mark on everything and everybody.
+It even seems to hide something carnal and carnivorous, promising a heavy summer heat.
+It hisses, imping feathers into the bare, poor wings of human hearts; it ghoulishly digs into minds, poisoning and intoxicating them.
+Everything carries a sweet, bitter, rotten, earthy scent.
+Nothing is fresh, cool, or sparkling.
 No wind.
-Just wine, winding, twisting, stretching mind over and over...again and again.
+Just wine; winding, twisting, and stretching the mind over and over... again and again.

 Рецензии